zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/documentation-control/documentation-writing.md

 - I am lazy
 - Pictures takes much more memory space than code
 - It's geeky, it's cool
+## How to draw it in an elegant way in general?
 ## JavaScript

 ##